jliagouris/openshift-logs/push_app/README.md

 Ad-hoc Pull:
 ![image](pictures/pull.png)

+### Components:
+- Data Source: Component that sends queries to Prometheus, recieves response, and sends structured response to components downstream of the pipeline.
+- Parser: Parses the response and extracts predefined arguments, in order to reduce workload of downstream components.

 ## Configurable Parameters:
 The application supports a number of configurable parameters, all defined in config.yaml.
 For details, please look at: [Configurable Parameters](docs/config_param.md).